Elephant Random Walks and their connection to P\'olya-type urns: Introduction

 \section{Introduction}

 Random walks and, more generally, diffusion processes are widely used in theoretical physics to describe phenomena of traveling motion and mass transport.
-Due to the fractal structure of nature and space and temporal long-range correlations in particle movements (see, e.g.,~\cite{Ma,MaNe,MeKl,ScMo,Wa}), often so-called anomalous diffusions appear, where the mean square displacement of a particle is no longer a linear function of time, but rather given by a power law.
+Due to the fractal structure of nature and space and temporal long-range correlations in particle movements (see, e.g.,~\cite{Ma,MaNe,MeKl,ScMo,Wa}), so-called anomalous diffusions often appear, where the mean square displacement of a particle is no longer a linear function of time, but is rather given by a power law.

 A simple model exhibiting anomalous diffusion is the so-called Elephant Random Walk (ERW) introduced by Sch\"utz and Trimper~\cite{ScTr} in 2004, which is the topic of this paper.
-The ERW model is a one-dimensional discrete-time nearest neighbor random walk on $\Z$, which remembers its full history and chooses its next step as follows: First, it selects randomly a step from the past, and then, with probability $p\in[0,1]$, it repeats what it did at the remembered time, whereas with the complementary probability $1-p$, it makes a step in the opposite direction.
+The ERW model is a one-dimensional discrete-time nearest-neighbor random walk on $\Z$, which remembers its full history and chooses its next step as follows: First, it selects randomly a step from the past, and then, with probability $p\in[0,1]$, it repeats what it did at the remembered time, whereas with the complementary probability $1-p$, it makes a step in the opposite direction.
 We refer to the next section for the precise definition.
-The memory parameter $p\in[0,1]$ allows to model the willingness of the walker to do the same as in the past.
-When $p=1/2$, the memory has no effect on the movement: the model becomes Markovian.
+The memory parameter $p\in[0,1]$ allows us to model the willingness of the walker to do the same as in the past.
+When $p=1/2$, the memory has no effect on the movement: The model coincides with the simple symmetric random walk.